ppebb/haste-nvim/README.md

 })
 ```

+There are no default bindings, but a `:Haste` command is provided.

 ### Notes
 * Requires curl on the path
 * The haste instance should have an endpoint at `/documents`.
 A default haste server will have that so it shouldn't be an issue.